rmrschub/csv2ddl/README.md

 # csv2ddl
-csv2ddl is a REST API for generating SQL DDL statements from tabular data in several delimiter-spearated value formats.
+csv2ddl is a collection of REST services for generating Data Definition Language (DDL) statements as well as Data Manipulation Language (DML) statements from tabular data in several delimiter-separated values (DSV) file formats.
+Formats that use delimiter-separated values (also DSV) store two-dimensional arrays of data by separating the values in each row with specific delimiter characters.

+csv2ddl currently supports the following DSV file formats:
+* comma-separated values (CSV)
+* semicolon-separated values (SSV)
+* tab-separated values (TSV)
+* pipe-separated values (PSV)

 You can use csv2ddl in order to create DDL statements like
 ```sql